 05. POLISHING: FOLLOWING THE LIGHT

 An exceptional lapidarist will perform each stage with intuition and finesse to create the most symmetrical, dazzling and beautiful finished piece.
-It takes lapidarists many years to obtain a high level of expertise, but highly-skilled cutters are revered in the trade for their ability to visualise the best outcome for a piece of rough gem, whilst still balancing a variety of considerations and challenges during the process to 'follow the light' through the gem.
+It takes lapidarists many years to obtain a high level of expertise.
+However, highly skilled cutters are revered in the trade for their ability to visualize the best outcome for a piece of rough gem whilst balancing a variety of considerations and challenges during the process to 'follow the light' through the gem.
+Each carefully and skillfully cut jewel is then set into jewelry or sold loose.

-Explore our jewellery and gemstones using the button below and find your perfect stone and cut.
+Explore our jewelry and gemstones using the button below and find your perfect stone and cut.

 FIND MY PERFECT PIECE